teavver/skojir.ai-api/README.md

 ## Auth endpoints

+### 🔒 (POST) `api/auth/refresh` - Refresh auth JWTs using `refreshToken`

+Requires a valid `refreshToken` in the request cookies.\
+If the User sends an invalid or expired `refreshToken`, the api will automatically reject the request and revoke the session.

 ### (POST) `api/auth/verify` - Verify account with code or resend code
 Used to verify registered users to finish up creating the account.
 Requires the 6-digit code from registration email:
 ```json